SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2/General_Feature_Release_10.2.10.md

 While query pages were being retrieved via GQI, each time a new page was loaded, the loader bar at the top of a table component would incorrectly be refreshing.

-#### Dashboards app / Low-code apps: Query column filters would not be applied correctly to table components [ID_34305]
+#### Dashboards app / Low-Code Apps: Query column filters would not be applied correctly to table components [ID_34305]

 <!-- MR 10.3.0 - FR 10.2.10 -->